qonstant/tengrinews-clone/README.md

 Use web scraping libraries to dynamically parse news content from the TengriNews website, ensuring a continuous flow of relevant news articles.
 Or use ready-made API services of your choice.

 \
 For this purpose, I decided to use the NYT API.
 The reason is that the NYT API has a limit of 500 API calls per day.
-For example, the News API has a limit of 100 API calls per day.
+For example, the News API has a limit of 100 API calls per day(for free).
 This is the main advantage of the New York Times API.

 ### &#9745;Bonus level: